-- 10.33 Service Agreement, dated as of June 3, 2016, between Oramed Ltd. and XERTECS GmbH (Confidential treatment has been requested for portions of this document.
-The confidential portions will be omitted and filed separately, on a confidential basis, with the Securities and Exchange Commission). - 10.34 General Technical Agreement between Oramed Ltd. and Premas Biotech Pvt.
-Ltd., dated July 24, 2016 (Confidential treatment has been requested for portions of this document.
-The confidential portions will be omitted and filed separately, on a confidential basis, with the Securities and Exchange Commission). - 21.1 Subsidiary (incorporated by reference from our annual report on Form 10-K filed November 27, 2013). - 23.1 Consent of Kesselman & Kesselman, Independent Registered Public Accounting Firm. - 31.1 Certification Statement of the Chief Executive Officer pursuant to Rule 13a-14(a) and 15d-14(a) under the Securities Exchange Act of 1934, as amended. - 31.2 Certification Statement of the Chief Financial Officer pursuant to Rule 13a-14(a) and 15d-14(a) under the Securities Exchange Act of 1934, as - 32.1 Certification Statement of the Principal Executive Officer pursuant to 18 U.S.C.
+- 23.1 Consent of Kesselman & Kesselman, Independent Registered Public Accounting Firm. - 31.1 Certification Statement of the Chief Executive Officer pursuant to Rule 13a-14(a) and 15d-14(a) under the Securities Exchange Act of 1934, as amended. - 31.2 Certification Statement of the Chief Financial Officer pursuant to Rule 13a-14(a) and 15d-14(a) under the Securities Exchange Act of 1934, as amended. - 32.1 Certification Statement of the Principal Executive Officer pursuant to 18 U.S.C.
 Section 1350. - 32.2 Certification Statement of the Principal Financial Officer pursuant to 18 U.S.C.
-Section 1350. - 101.1 The following financial statements from the Company's annual report on Form 10-K for the year ended August 31, 2016, formatted in XBRL (eXtensible Business Reporting Language): (i) Consolidated Balance Sheets, (ii) Consolidated Statements of Comprehensive Loss, (iii) Consolidated Statements of Changes in Stockholders' Equity, (iv) Consolidated Statements of Cash Flows and (v) the Notes to Consolidated Financial Statements, tagged as blocks of text and in detail. - Filed herewith. - Furnished herewith. - + Management contract or compensation plan.
+Section 1350. - 101.1 The following financial statements from the Company's annual report on Form 10-K for the year ended August 31, 2017, formatted in XBRL (eXtensible Business Reporting Language): (i) Consolidated Balance Sheets, (ii) Consolidated Statements of Comprehensive Loss, (iii) Consolidated Statements of Changes in Stockholders' Equity, (iv) Consolidated Statements of Cash Flows and (v) the Notes to Consolidated Financial Statements, tagged as blocks of text and in detail. - Filed herewith. - Furnished herewith. - + Management contract or compensation plan.